antonmarsden/toodee/README.md

 Traits such as `SortOps` contain additional algorithms.
 These traits are defined by extending the `TooDeeOpsMut` trait, which has been implemented for `TooDee` and `TooDeeViewMut`.
-I recommend taking the same approach because the algorithms you implement will work on both structs.
-Your implementation could look something like:
+I recommend taking the same approach because the algorithms you implement will then work on both structs.
+This may not seem useful at first glance, but a great use case would be sorting a spreadsheet by column.
+If each column had a header row, you'd want to exclude that header row from sorting.
+You can achieve this by creating a `TooDeeViewMut` and sorting the view.

+The implementation of your new trait could look something like:

 ```
 pub trait FooOps<T> : TooDeeOpsMut<T> {